 What is LDF File Extension and How to view it?

 LDF stands for Log Database File, which is a log file or database, compatible with MS SQL server.
 Efficiently keep all events / transaction logs running against the database.
 The main goal of using LDF files is to avoid data loss in SQL Server.
 Users can easily identify the file extension as .ldf.
-A log file is saved with the same file name as its associated MDF file.An LDF file can be accessed with the help of the SQL Command Line application.
+A log file is saved with the same file name as its associated MDF file.An LDF file accessed with the help of the SQL Command Line application.
 There are many free tools that can help you open LDF files.

 .ldf File location In SQL Server